Moment Wide 18mm lens review

-Add-on phone lenses (opens in new tab) have been around for a long time to enhance your existing smartphone’s camera, with the usual options being an ultra-wide, telephoto or fisheye lens to offer creative solutions.
+Phone lenses have been around for a long time to enhance your existing smartphone’s camera, with the usual options being an ultra-wide, telephoto or fisheye lens to offer creative solutions.
 These lenses allow you to be a filmmaker wherever you are, as long as you have your smartphone and chosen lens.
 But some are more of a novelty than a pro solution.
-Is the Moment Wide 18mm a good choice?
+Is the Moment wide 18mm a good choice?

 Moment Wide 18mm Lens: Specification